Florida Vanity Plate Rules & Restrictions

 - Cannot be offensive or misleading

-- Spaces count as characters
+- Spaces and hyphens count as characters

 - Must be easily readable